-Debt and pension liabilities remain among the highest in the nation, driven upward by borrowing paid for with statewide taxes that in most other states would be done by local governments, in particular for school construction (Massachusetts School Building Authority; senior lien Aa2 stable) and for mass transit (Massachusetts Bay Transportation Authority, senior lien Aa2 stable).
-As a result, fixed costs also are relatively high and somewhat limit budget flexibility.
-Population growth is slowing and Massachusetts' residents are aging, which will dampen future economic expansion somewhat.
-Job growth is below the national average and this trend is likely to continue amid tight labor markets.
+Debt and pension liabilities remain among the highest in the nation, driven upward by borrowing paid for with statewide taxes that in most other states would be done by local governments, in particular for school construction (Massachusetts School Building Authority; senior lien Aa2 stable) and for mass transit (Massachusetts Bay Transportation Authority, sales tax senior lien Aa2 stable).
+These costs limit budget flexibility, a key issue as the commonwealth tries to figure out how to fund key health and education priorities with delayed and declining revenue.
+Massachusetts' governance practices are generally very strong, which we expect will continue and will be central to navigating the economic downturn.